Defect versus defect: stationary states of single file marching in periodic landscapes with road blocks: Mean-field theory for the stationary density profiles

-{\em HD-HD-HD phase:-} The HD-HD-HD phase can be analysed by applying the particle-hole symmetry on the LD-LD-LD phase.
-The specific solution for the HD-HD-HD phase for a given set of $\epsilon_2,\,n$ can be obtained by first obtaining the corresponding LD-LD-LD phase solution following the above arguments and then applying the particle-hole symmetry.
+The HD-HD-HD phase can be analysed by applying the particle-hole symmetry on the LD-LD-LD phase.
 Physically, for very high $n$, all of $T_1,T_2$ and $T_3$ should be nearly filled with particles, and hence HD-HD-HD phase is expected.
 In this case, $\rho_1,\rho_2,\rho_3>1/2$ and $\rho_1=\rho_3>\rho_2$.
-Using current conservation, we find

 For an explicit solution for the HD-HD-HD phase, we again consider (\ref{rho1-sol}) and note that if $n=1$, unsurprisingly $\rho_1=1$ is a solution, which in turn means $\rho_2=1$ and $\rho_3=1$, i.e., a completely filled up system.
 Thus, when the system is nearly filled and all of $T_1,T_2,T_3$ are in their HD phases, we should accept that particular solution in (\ref{rho1-sol}) which smoothly reaches unity when $n\rightarrow 1$.
 Which of the two solutions in (\ref{rho1-sol}) will satisfy this property depends on the signs of $A,\,B$.